skeeto/binitools/README.md

 Clang, and Visual Studio.
 On Windows, everything necessary for building testing, and debugging is available in [w64devkit][w64devkit].

+## Cross-compilation

+On Linux, to cross-compile for Windows and run the test suite:

+    make CC=x86_64-w64-mingw32-gcc EXE=.exe RUN=wine64 check

 ## Text format

 Comments begin with a semicolon (`;`) and run to the end of the line.